 HIPAA breaks down into two categories, Title I and Title II.
 Title II breaks down further into several different rules.

 - Title I is called “Health Care Access, Portability, and Renewability” and it deals with health care plans and policies.
 It regulates the amount of “exclusion” period, or time that health insurers can delay coverage for pre-existing conditions.
-It also provides ways for policy holders to reduce the exclusion period.
+It also provides ways for policyholders to reduce the exclusion period.
 This part of the law also enables people to carry their insurance from one job to the next.

-- Title II is called “Preventing Health Care Fraud and Abuse” and it is made up of five separate Rules: the Privacy Rule, Transactions and Code Sets Rule, Security Rule, Unique Identifiers or National Provider Rule, and the Enforcement Rule.
+- Title IIÂ is called “Preventing Health Care Fraud and Abuse” and it is made up of five separate Rules: the Privacy Rule, the Transactions and Code Sets Rule, the Security Rule, the Unique Identifiers or National Provider Rule, and the Enforcement Rule.

 HIPAA Requirements for Compliance

 One of the requirements is a HIPAA Compliance Officer who has taken a training course in compliance.
-This person will be the one responsible for staying on top of HIPAA requirements, and ensuring legal compliance.
+This person will be the one responsible for staying on top of HIPAA requirements and ensuring legal compliance.
 Employees need to stay updated on policies that pertain to the organization as well.
 This may require ongoing training for the staff.

 HIPAA Complaints and Violations

 Punishments for HIPAA violations can include hefty fines, or in the case of willful or egregious violations, imprisonment.
 In some cases, HIPAA allows for additional punishments at the state level.
+For instance, California allows for additional fines, such as $250,000 for disclosure of a person’s medical information for financial gain.
+It also allows affected parties to file a civil lawsuit.

-Record Nations can help you find a reputable local medical record scanning partner that can handle your project quickly, efficiently and securely.
+Record Nations can help you find a reputable local medical record scanning partner that can handle your project quickly, efficiently, and securely.
 Let us help you get more organized and eliminate the costs associated with digital paper document management today.